 In this semester-long course, students will improve their ability to create quality Word, Excel, and PowerPoint documents for personal, educational, and professional use.
-Students will also develop skills in touch keyboarding techniques, proofing and editing, and analysis of online resources to support research,
+Students will also develop skills in touch keyboarding techniques, proofing and editing, and analysis of online resources to support research, collaborative tasks, and productivity.
+Integrated projects offer opportunity to practice and develop skills that students use across content areas.
+This course supports secondary, post-secondary and career success.
+Microsoft[®] Office is the current software used in this course.
 Students in the dual language program may take this course as a Spanish elective.

-ADVANCED COMPUTER APPLICATIONS

-Credits: 1 Length: Semester Course Code: BU200--- Grade Level(s): 9, 10, 11
+ADVANCED COMPUTER APPLICATIONS Credits: 1 Course Code: BU200--- Length: Semester Grade Level(s): 9, 10, 11 Prerequisite: Computer Applications Content:

-Computer Applications

 This semester-long course offers classroom and online learning, hands-on labs, cutting-edge resources, and collaboration tools.
 Students will master skills in Word, Excel, PowerPoint, Access, and Publisher.
 Advanced skill development supports college readiness for all students.

 Students in the dual language program may take this course as a Spanish elective.

 MULTIMEDIA & DESIGN PRESENTATION

+Credits: 1

+Course Code: BU300

-Credits: 1 Length: Semester Course Code: BU300--- Grade Level(s): 9, 10,
+Length: Semester Grade Level(s): 9, 10, 11, 12

-Computer Applications
+Prerequisite: Computer Applications

+Content: